- How to I make a reservation?

 Clean and sanitized props are placed into the exhibits at the beginning of each morning.
 If a prop becomes dirty, please place it in a designated red bin or alert a staff member.

 The Museum is cleaned with hospital-grade and EPA-approved cleaning products every day and a cleaning company sanitizes the Museum each evening we are open to the public.
 Clean and sanitized props are placed into the exhibits each morning and high touch surfaces and restrooms are cleaned throughout the day.
 Additional immersive cleaning occurs in the Museum on days we are closed to the public.

 - Is there proper ventilation in Memorial Hall?

 Memorial Hall boasts more than 60,000 sq. ft. of exhibit space with high ceilings.
 The Museum upgraded all HVAC filters, installing MERV-13 pre-filters and MERV-13 final filters (MERV: Minimum Efficiency Reporting Value).
 The ventilation system is properly maintained per the manufacturer recommendations and all filters are changed per manufacturer guidelines.

-If you are consuming a beverage or food, you must be seated in our Café.
+If you are consuming a beverage or food, you must be seated in our Café or at designated tables.
 Consuming food and drinks in the Museum exhibit areas is not permitted.

 The Market and kitchen areas are closed for a previously announced redesign of the exhibit which is scheduled to open in fall 2021.
 The Playhouse Theatre, Torch, Monorail, and CHOP are temporarily closed.